mxcube/mxcubecore/docs/source/dev/hwobj_signals.md

 ## Implementation

 Depending on the installed modules, signals are emitted using [Louie](https://pypi.org/project/Louie/) or [PyDispatcher](https://pypi.org/project/PyDispatcher/).
-The former being based on the later.
-The developer does not need to deal with the differences between those two modules as it is already being handled in the file [dispatcher](https://github.com/mxcube/mxcubecore/blob/develop/mxcubecore/dispatcher.py).
+The former being based on the latter.
+The developer does not need to deal with the differences between those two modules as it is already being handled in the file [`dispatcher.py`](https://github.com/mxcube/mxcubecore/blob/develop/mxcubecore/dispatcher.py).
  **_NOTE:_**  can we remove any of those dependencies?